 Postgraduate students studying at the Ironbridge Centre for Heritage at the University of Birmingham have the opportunity to gain practical management skills within the context of Heritage through the unique ‘Heritage Management Practices’ module.

 The module explores the range of practical and professional skills that are required in running a heritage site such as fundraising, marketing, people management, digital media and social networking.

 The module is a core component of the MA International Heritage Studies programme and an optional module within the World Heritage Studies programme.

-We caught up with Module Leader, Caroline Watkinson, to find out more about the module.
+We caught up with the Module Leader to find out more about the module.

 A. “This module introduces students to key issues in the management and day-to-day running of a heritage site.
 Students hear from leading heritage practitioners who lecture on issues ranging from visitor experience and operations management to social media marketing and financial planning.
 They also benefit from hands-on-seminars on ‘Branding’, ‘Diversity’, and ‘Workforce Management’ where they design new marketing slogans, pitch ideas, solve problems, and create poster presentations.
 The module seeks to deliver core skills in business management and marketing within the context of museum and heritage attractions.”

 A. “Students will be able to develop new skills in museum and heritage management.
 They will gain skills in marketing and branding for heritage purposes, fundraising and financial management, operations management (for example, learning about the role catering and retail play in the heritage industry), events and project management, and leadership.
 By the end of the module they will have a good understanding of how to manage a heritage site and will be able to effectively plan a new museum or heritage attraction.”